rogerbinns/apsw/doc/execution.rst

 :ref:`example <example_exectrace>`.

-Execution tracers can be installed on a specific cursor by setting :attr:`Cursor.exectrace` or for all cursors by setting :attr:`Connection.exectrace`, with the cursor tracer taking priority.
+Execution tracers can be installed on a specific cursor by setting :attr:`Cursor.exec_trace` or for all cursors by setting :attr:`Connection.exec_trace`, with the cursor tracer taking priority.

 If you use the Connection :meth:`with <Connection.__enter__>` statement